-Value Statements Related to Stress
+Value Statements Related to a Positive Work Culture

-Why bother launching such a study?
+Why conduct such a study?

 It’s not as though we’re new to statistics, business data, and behavioral research.
 Many of our blog subscribers started out by visiting one of our popular pages that curate a vast collection of HR statistics.
 (See our Employee Engagement & Loyalty Statistics: The Ultimate Collection, or the Ultimate Collection of Employee Benefits and Perks Statistics).